jbuehl/ha/README.md

 ### Naming

 Every resource has a system-wide unique identifier.
+The namespace is flat.

 ### States

 Every resource has an associated state.
+A resource state is a single scalar number or string.
+If a device has multiple attributes or controls, it should be represented as multiple sensors or controls.

 ### Object model

-HA uses an object model that is defined by the following base classes:
+Home automation uses an object model that is defined by the following base classes:

 	+ class Resource(object):
 	    - class Interface(Resource):